mroth/upcoming-cloud-warrior/README.md

 # Upcoming Cloud Warrior

-Quick instructions to to get the Upcoming.org Archive Project running on triple heroku instances in the cloud!
+Quick instructions to to get the Upcoming.org Archive Project running on triple Heroku instances in the cloud!
 For the why, see [this post from Andy](http://waxy.org/2013/04/how_you_can_save_upcoming/).

 This basically just uses the [archive team heroku buildpack](https://github.com/ArchiveTeam/heroku-buildpack-archiveteam-warrior) and offers some tweaks but I'm hoping the instructions here make this easier to follow for a new heroku user.